Keszthely: Museum

 The Balaton Museum Association was established in 1898 for among all Sandor Lovassy's initiation.
 The starting of the museum building in Keszthely was in 1925 with the help of count Taszilo Festetics, on the basis of Györgyi Denes's design in Neo-baroque style.
 With the building of the first museum in Zala county, the stones from pulled down stables next to Festetics Mannsion were used as well.

 The collection shows the archeological, ethnographical, historical and natural scientific values of the Balaton area.

 Climate

+Keszthely's climate is classified as oceanic climate (Köppen Cfb).
+The annual average temperature is 11.0 C, the hottest month in July is 21.3 C, and the coldest month is 0.1 C in January.
+The annual precipitation is 638.9 mm, of which August is the wettest with 71.4 mm, while January is the driest with only 25.0 mm.
+The extreme temperature throughout the year ranged from -20.6 C on December 21, 2009 to 38.5 C on August 4, 2017.